Models of hypersurfaces and Bruhat-Tits buildings: Examples

 where $\tilde{G}:=\pi^4\cdot\lexp{{g_t}}{G}$ is a quartic form with integral coefficients.
 The choice of $g_t$ is informed by the reasoning in Example \ref{exa:semi-instabilities}: we transform the standard coordinate system $(x_0,x_1,x_2)$ to a new coordinate system $(y_0,\pi^{-1} y_1,\pi y_2)$, where the line $y_0=0$ passes through the two points

 on the conic $C:x_0^2-x_1x_2$, and $y_1=0$ and $y_2=0$ are the tangent lines to $C$ through $P_1$ and $P_2$, respectively.
 This coordinate change preserves the equation $x_0^2-x_1x_2$ of $C$.

 In any case, we see that the model $\X_t:=\lexp{{g_t}}{{\X_0}}$ is also semistable.
-We claim that two such models $\X_t$ and $\X_s$, with $s,t\in\OO_K$, are nonisomorphic if the images of $t$ and $s$ in the residue field $k$ are distinct.
+We claim that two such models $\X_t$ and $\X_s$, with $s,t\in\OO_K$, are non-isomorphic if the images of $t$ and $s$ in the residue field $k$ are distinct.
 To see this, it suffices to check that the matrix

 does not lie in $\GL_3(\OO_K)$.
 This is clearly true if $s\not\equiv t\pmod{\pi}$.
-We conclude that there are infinitely many nonisomorphic semistable models of $X$ if the residue field $k$ is infinite.
+We conclude that there are infinitely many non-isomorphic semistable models of $X$ if the residue field $k$ is infinite.

-It is interesting to consider the above example in the light of the article \cite{LLLR}.
-Let us assume that $X$ has semistable reduction over $K$, and let $\X$ be the geometric stable model of $X$.
-If we choose the form $G$ generically, then \cite{LLLR} shows that the special fiber $\X_s$ is a smooth hyperelliptic curve.
+It is interesting to consider the above example in the light of the articles \cite{LLLR}, \cite{MaxMaster} and \cite{SSW}.
+The fact that the GIT-semistable models $\X_t$ constructed above are not properly stable implies, by the main result of \cite{MaxMaster}, that the curve $X$ has {\em hyperelliptic reduction}.
+This means that the special fiber $\X_s$ of the geometric stable model $\X$ of $X$ lies in the closure of the hyperelliptic locus of $\overline{\M}_3$.
+And in general, the stable model may not dominate any of the GIT-semistable plane models $\X_t$ constructed above.

+However, if we choose the form $G$ generically, then \cite[Theorem 1.4]{LLLR} shows that the special fiber $\X_s$ is a smooth hyperelliptic curve.
 Moreover, $\X$ dominates a unique semistable plane model $\X_0$, whose special fiber is a double conic.
 So the geometric stable model of $X$ `picks out` one of the infinitely many plane semistable models.
-This is very different from what we saw in \S \ref{subsec:example2}.
+For our motivating question, this is bad news.
+It shows that in the case of hyperelliptic reduction, our strategy of `compute a GIT-semistable model first and then the geometric semistable model`, worked out in \cite{SSW}, doesn't work as well as in the case of non-hyperelliptic reduction.
+We hope to come back to this problem in a future article.

+{\bf Data availability statement:} No new data were generated or analyzed in support of this research.
+Therefore, data sharing is not applicable.